patnatha/LIMIT/README.md

 * limit_algorithm: This is the directory that contains the scripts for running the LIMIT algorithm on a prepared dataset.

 * legacy_code: This is the directory that contains the original LIMIT algorithm.

+* prepare_data: This is the directory that contains the scripts for loading text files dumped from SQL queries and prepares it for munching on by the LIMIT algorithm.